How people say “Say ‘Cheese’!” (when taking a photo) in Chinese, Arabic, Korean, Japanese, French, Italian, Spanish, Persian, and more languages.

 You can say “يالله، بسمة حلوة”, which is pronounced: Yallah basmah Hilwa! and means “yallah, a beautiful smile!” (“Yallah” does involve a call to “Allah”, but it’s a generic word that has become non-religious.)

 Or you can say, more simply, “يالله بسمة” (yallah, basmah) which means “yallah, smile!”

 You can also use the imperative of “to smile’ and say إبتـَسّـَم (ibtassam), “Smile!”

 Of course, there are many different dialects of Arabic.
 The phrases above will work anywhere as they rely on standard Arabic, but there’ll be dialectic variations in different places.
-For example, I heard that some people say خبز (khbiz, “bread”), but haven’t found much support for that.
+For example, I saw in a comment thread somewhere that some people say خبز (khbiz, “bread”), but haven’t found much support for that.